clue1ess/xv6/explanation/explanation_xv6.md

 2. Trapframe is not valid when process is running in user mode as contents of trapframe are going to change.
 3. Suppose two processes are running, above KERNBASE, two diff kstacks and two disjoint set of pages(given by respective pgdir).

-**Creating the first process** :
+### Creating the first process :

+Code of the first process:
+initcode.S and init.c
+init.c is compiled into “/init” file During make ! xv6 approach:
+Use initcode.S to “exec(“/init”)” and let exec() do rest of the job

+Normally, processes fork another process and then exec but we don't have a parent process, we need to build process by hand as if it was created by fork.

 1. We need PCB for running any process.
 So, need to allocate one.
 Allocproc() does this.
 It checks UNUSED entry in proc table and if found, changed the state to EMBRYO (meaning only PCB is allocated and kernel satck and page directory is not allocated).
 2. Allocate kernel stack for this process and if everything goes fine, change the state to UNUSED.
 3. Now, we need to setup kernel stack.
 Kernel stack is setup in following manner.
 4. First, we setup trapframe which is used to save user's registors.
-5. Now, iret instructions pops off only 5 registors - cs, ip, ss, sp and flag, rest others also need to pop off, so this is done by traret function.
+5. Now, iret instructions pops off only 5 registors - cs, ip, ss, sp and flag, rest others also need to pop off, so this is done by trapret function.
 By calling convention, trapret return address is stored after trapframe.
 6. forkret is the function which returns to trapret meaning address of forkret is stored just after trapret.
 This is the case for the forked process but xv6 does not consider special case for first process.
 7. Next thing is before doing anything in kernel side, it saves kernel registors in its context.
 8. In between context and forkret, there can be many chain of function calls.